freethenation/unify.js/README.md

     //The following should be written to the console
     //Unification unsuccessful!
     //Unification successful!
 X=1

+You can play with this example at JS Bin by clicking [here](http://jsbin.com/unifyvalidate/18/edit)

 In the above example the first unification fails because isNum function returns false when the value "string" is passed.
 The second unification succeeds because isNum returns true when the value 1 is passed.
 There are several type checking functions included with unify.js which can be found in the unify.types namespace.